Harri Rovanperä: 2002

 The 2002 season began as usual with the Monte Carlo Rally, and Rovanperä competed in a privateer Bozian Racing run Peugeot 206 WRC.
 He retired on the 7th stage with broken steering after an off; Tommi Mäkinen won the race in front of a penalised Sébastien Loeb, while Carlos Sainz finished third.

 The second rally was in Sweden, where Rovanperä returned in the official factory-entered Peugeot 206 WRC, and he finished the rally in second place, 1'24" behind team mate Marcus Grönholm, despite winning two stages and leading the rally from Stages 3 to 14.

-The next two rallies were Tour de Corse and Rally de Cataluñya, both on tarmac, where Rovanperä competed for the Bozian-run team; on both rallies he failed to score, finishing 11th in Corsica and 7th in Spain, on a surface he traditionally struggled on.
+The next two rallies were Tour de Corse and Rally de Cataluñya, both on tarmac, where Rovanperä competed for the Bozian-run team; on both rallies, he failed to score, finishing 11th in Corsica and 7th in Spain, on a surface he traditionally struggled on.

 The next rally took place on the island of Cyprus, where heavy rain made conditions treacherous.
-Rovanperä drove the official Peugeot works car; finishing 4th winning 1 stage.
-The rally was won again by his team mate Grönholm.
+Rovanperä drove the official Peugeot works car, finishing 4th and winning 1 stage.
+The rally was won again by his teammate Grönholm.

 The WRC circus moved then to Argentina, where Peugeot had a dismal rally, Rovanperä retired after engine problems on S.S.10, Gronhölm and Burns took first and second, but were both disqualified a few days later due to an illegal flywheel and illegal servicing respectively; so Sainz won the rally from Petter Solberg.

 In Greece, on a very hot and rough surface, Rovanperä finished 4th, winning 1 stage.
 The rally winner was Colin McRae.